 The handwritten letters to Asahel Bush II in the 1850s and early 1860s were preserved by the Bush Family following his death in 1913.
 During the Works Progress Administration’s Historic Records Survey in the late 1930s, these historic letters were rediscovered and transcribed.
-Multiple copies of these typewritten transcriptions were gathered into sets by correspondent then placed at the University of Oregon Library, the Oregon State Library and later at the Bush House Museum.
-Continuing efforts to reproduce and interpret these historic letters were untaken by a University of Oregon photo-reproduction project in 1942 and the Oregon Historical Society’s microfilming project in 1964.
+Multiple copies of these typewritten transcriptions were gathered into sets by correspondent and archived at the University of Oregon Library, the Oregon State Library and later at the Bush House Museum.
+Continuing efforts to reproduce and interpret these historic letters were undertaken by a University of Oregon photo-reproduction project in 1942 and the Oregon Historical Society’s microfilming project in 1964.

 This first phase of the Becoming Oregon project has been funded through grants from the Oregon Heritage Commission and the Oregon Cultural Trust, and completed with the assistance of Diane Huddleston, James O’Shea, Christopher Pollard, Bob Speckman, and Ross Sutherland.
 In the coming years the Bush House Museum will continue adding to this webpage until all the letters to Asahel Bush II, during his years at the Oregon Statesman, are available online.